 Through Global Volunteers’ Reaching Children’s Potential Program, mothers with a child or children under the age of two receive five EarthBoxes and pregnant women receive four.
 Seedlings are grown in the greenhouse in Ipalamwa and later transferred to the boxes.
 Peat moss is used as the growing medium for seedlings and coco peat, which we purchase in Tanga, Tanzania, for the growing medium in the boxes.
 Dolomite is also purchased locally.
 In Tanzania, we grow tomatoes, cucumbers, lettuce, green peppers, spinach, and Chinese cabbage.

-With the help of donations received so far in 2020, 110 EarthBoxes were planted in May for RCP families and another 320 will be planted in June for families in Ipalamwa and Lulindi.
-In July we plan to distribute 375 EarthBoxes to RCP families in Mkalanga.
-That is a total of 805 EarthBoxes planted and distributed from May to July.
+With the help of donations received so far in 2020, 470 EarthBoxes were planted from May to July for RCP families.
+In September and October we plan to distribute 335 EarthBoxes to RCP families in Mkalanga and Lulindi.
+That is a total of 805 EarthBoxes planted and distributed from May to October.

 Testimonies from RCP Mothers

 Sifa Kifyasi, an RCP mother of three, says, “I am growing spinach.
 I hope garden boxes will be very helpful because we will not be going out to get vegetables.
 In that matter I will be getting vegetables every day and throughout the year since they are very important in our bodies as we have learned.
 I appreciate the help that this program has given to our children.”